benjym/photoelastimetry/docs/reference/stokes.md

 Stokes-based pixel-wise stress inversion.

 This module implements stress field recovery using normalised Stokes components computed from polarimetric measurements.
-This is the primary and recommended method for most photoelastic analysis tasks.

-## Key Functions

-- `compute_stokes_components()` - Calculate Stokes parameters from intensity measurements
-- `compute_normalised_stokes()` - Normalise Stokes components for analysis
-- `recover_stress_map_stokes()` - Main function for stress field recovery
-- `predict_stokes()` - Forward model for validation
+This is a deprecated approach, and should not be used.

 ::: photoelastimetry.optimiser.stokes
     options: